1940s Plus Size Repro Dress at Unique-Vintage.com

 Thank you to plus size fashion blogger New Vintage Lady for many of the Lane Bryant catalog scans featured here.
 NVL also has an excellent line of printed patterns just for plus size ladies here on Etsy.

-Dresses and Suits: The princess cut dress is your best style.
+The princess cut dress is your best style.
 Dress bodices with side sweeping drapes provide shape where there is none (such as the dress on the right).
-Suits are not as flattering on you as dresses but if you must wear one, make sure the jacket fits loose, not tight, over the bust and hips.
+Suits are not as flattering as dresses but if you must wear one, make sure the jacket fits loose, not tight, over the bust and hips.
 Your dress should also fit you well.
 The biggest mistake stout women make is wearing clothes that are too tight or too loose.

 Deep V, square, or sweetheart necklines will be the most becoming.
 Avoid round or boat neck lines.
 A high neckline is OK with the right statement necklace.
 Collars are usually not becoming.
 In general, avoid any shape that is circular on the dress or blouse and even jewelry such as button earrings and pearls, especially if you also have a round face.